gada1982/CarND-Path-Planning-Project/README.md

 - The car drives according to the speed limit.
 - Max Acceleration and Jerk are not exceeded.
 - The car does not have collisions.
-- The car stays in its lane, except for the time between changing lanes.
+- The car stays in its lane, except for the time between changing lanes (max.
+3 seconds).
 - The car is able to change lanes.

 # Implementation Details